Mariners 936

 Our SCST Board of Directors & Executive Officers

 SCST is governed by a five person volunteer Board of Directors that are elected annually.
 None of our Board members receives remuneration of any kind for their service on the Board.
-The Chairman of the Board and President of SCST, Jim Wehan, has served the organization since he founded the Mariner programs over 40 years ago and the majority of our other Board members have been long contributing volunteers to our programs.
+The Chairman of the Board and President of SCST, Jim Wehan, has served the organization since he founded the Mariner programs over 50 years ago and the majority of our other Board members have been long contributing volunteers to our programs.
 The Board elects annually a slate of executive officers to conduct the day to day affairs of SCST.
 These executives are also volunteers and receive no remuneration of any kind for their service as SCST officers.
-Please click on the links below for the biographies of the members of our Board of Directors and our Executive Officers.

 Jim “Skip” Wehan